Skip to content

 }()

-The Kafka module exposes one entrypoint function to create the Kafka container, and this function receives two parameters:
+The Kafka module exposes one entrypoint function to create the Kafka container, and this function receives three parameters:

 • context.Context, the Go context.